 9200 Atlantic Ave, Margate City, NJ

 Standing at six-stories tall and weighing over 90 tons, Lucy the Elephant in Margate City, New Jersey is the world’s largest elephant.
 Lucy was built in 1881 by real estate developer James V. Lafferty.
 The giant elephant originally functioned as a real estate office and then for various other businesses through the years, from a summer home to a tavern.
 By the 1960s the poor elephant had seen better days, laying abandoned and dilapidated.
-Luckily for tourists to come, the citizens of Margate raised money to restore her to her former glory and she is now the pride of Margate City and a a National Historic Landmark.
+Luckily for tourists to come, the citizens of Margate raised money to restore her to her former glory and she is now the pride of Margate City, a National Historic Landmark, and one of the best New Jersey road trip destinations you can find.

 2. The World’s Largest Light Bulb